Research

 Addressing the crisis in child mental health: primary prevention through social prescribing as the missing link

 Mental health disorders in children are increasing and most at-risk are those living in social deprivation.
-This Newcastle University study with Zoneworks explores the feasibility of Social Prescribing for children, utilising cross-sector collaboration within an at-risk community.
+This Newcastle University study funded by NENC Child Health and Wellbeing Network with Zoneworks (Healthworks staff) explores the feasibility of Social Prescribing for children, utilising cross-sector collaboration within an at-risk community.

 Evaluation of key Healthworks programmes